gladly-team/next-firebase-auth/CONTRIBUTING.md

 # Contributing

-Welcome!
-Thanks for considering contributing to `next-firebase-auth`.
-Nearly every issue we have is open for contributions.
-We—all of us who use this package—really appreciate your help!
+Welcome, and thanks for considering contributing to `next-firebase-auth`!
+We really appreciate your support.

 Here are some quick guidelines on how to contribute productively.